asteinarson/knemm/README.md

 $ knedb create me?my_pass@pg PersonTest
 Database <PersonTest> on client type <pg> was created.
 ```
-Then enter a PSQL prompt, for the newly created DB:
+Then, in a PSQL prompt, run this SQL on the newly created DB:
 ```SQL
 > CREATE TABLE person (id serial primary key, email text unique);
 ```